Top 5 honest signs he’s a good guy

 High five to the men who ask ‘is this okay by you?’

 Signs he’s a good guy number 4 – care.

 Care is a beautiful quality in anyone.
 This means that if he hears you’re sick he offers to help out and bring you shopping.
 That is you have an awkward-because-we’ve-only-recently-met sexual issue he sticks around to offer you emotional support.
 If you have a big meeting that day, he remembers.
 And he thinks about whether you’re tired and need some more rest.
 He helps you with seemingly mundane tasks like shopping and tidying.

 The only caveat on this is when ‘care’ is a cover story for ‘control’.
 If he has to be with you all the time, is keeping tabs on you online, and doesn’t like you spending time with your friends.
 This isn’t because he’s worried about your safety, it’s because his possessive tentacles are out.
 If you think this might be the case refer to ‘signs he’s a good guy number 3’.
 Tell him what you want and need ‘I like to have at least a couple of nights a week with my friends because they’re important to me’ and see if he listens to that.

 Signs he’s a good guy number 5 – consistency.

-Of course ‘good guys’ and ‘bad guys’ are just in the fairytales, people are rarely all bad or all good, and all relationships and new beginnings are by their nature a leap of faith but use these guidelines to reassure you that the leap isn’t all that big!
+Of course ‘good guys’ and ‘bad guys’ are just in the fairytales.
+People are rarely all bad or all good.
+All relationships and new beginnings are by their nature a leap of faith.
+Use these guidelines to reassure you that the leap isn’t all that big!